 What are the requirements of the Prevention and Control of Disease (Wearing of Mask) Regulation (Cap.
 599I)?

 Cap.
-599I empowers the Secretary for Food and Health, for preventing, protecting against, delaying or otherwise controlling the incidence or transmission of the specified disease, to, by notice published in the Gazette, impose compulsory mask wearing requirement during the specified period.
-For the purpose of the mandatory mask-wearing requirement, all public places, save for outdoor public places in country parks and special areas as defined in section 2 of the Country Parks Ordinance (Cap.
-208), a person must wear a mask at all times when the person is boarding or onboard a public transport carrier, is entering or present in an MTR paid area, or is entering or present in a specified public place.
+599I empowers the Secretary for Health, for preventing, protecting against, delaying or otherwise controlling the incidence or transmission of the specified disease, to, by notice published in the Gazette, impose compulsory mask wearing requirement during the specified period.
+For the purpose of the mandatory mask-wearing requirement, save for circumstances permitted under Cap.599F at Cap.599F premises, a person must wear a mask at all times when the person is boarding or onboard a public transport carrier, is entering or present in an MTR paid area, or is entering or present in a specified public place or a Cap.599F premises.
+Citizens are allowed not to wear masks if they are present in outdoor public places in country parks and special areas as defined in section 2 of the Country Parks Ordinance (Cap.
+208).

 When will the direction take place?